Hodge-Laplacian of Brain Networks: Acknowledgment

 We thank Kelin Xia of Nanyang Technological University for discussion and support of the project.
 We also like to thank Shih-Gu Huang of National University of Singapore for providing support for fMRI processing.
-This study is funded by NIH R01 EB022856, EB02875, NSF MDS-2010778.
+We also thank Sixtus Dakurah and Soumya Das of University of Wisconsin-Madison for discussion on the statististical analysis.